How to Learn Live2D and Master It in 3 Months

 Mastering Live2D is all about mastering the foundation!

 When I refer to the foundation, I mean the less exciting aspects—but the kind of stuff that actually takes you far.
 While social media showcases many cool and fancy stuffs, these aren’t where your primary focus should be.
 It’s tempting to delve into creating these flashy things, but resist the urge!
-Tune out the noise, and dedicate yourself to learning the fundamentals.
-Delve into those seemingly mundane manuals, and make practicing these basics a daily habit.

 Here is the snapshot of the boring Live2D manual:

-Drawing from my personal experience, my mentors consistently emphasized the importance of working on these seemingly boring fundamentals and read the Live2D manual every day.
 After 1-2 years, I discovered that I could effortlessly decipher and analyze the workings of the fancy and flashy animations often showcased on social media.
 I could then replicate them, and 90% of the time, I could recreate them with ease—all thanks to my solid foundation!
-Now, I am one of the creator of those flashy and cool things on social media!

 Step 5: Joining the Live2D Community

 Having someone by your side when learning is always beneficial.
-Joining a community (eg. Reddit r/Live2D) proves extremely helpful as you can learn from others, exchange opinions, getting feedbacks, and share all your questions.
-If you’re fortunate, you might even come across a skilled coach or guide who can accelerate your learning journey!
+Joining a community (eg. Reddit r/Live2D) proves extremely helpful as you can learn from others, exchange opinions, getting feedback, and share all your questions.

 One of the very core components in efficient learning is to get timely feedback from the expert, you need someone to point out what and where you are good at and bad at.
 You need feedback from the people.